Arriva: Bus

-In May 2013, Arriva entered the Polish market through its acquisition of Veolia Transport Central Europe with 840 buses.
+During May 2013, Arriva entered the Polish bus market through its acquisition of Veolia Transport Central Europe along with its 840 buses.
+However, during the summer of 2023, the company divested its bus activities in Polish market.

 Train

-Arriva formed Arriva PCC, a joint venture with PCC Rail in December 2006.
-In December 2007 Arriva commenced operating services on all non-electrified lines in the Kuyavian-Pomeranian Voivodeship.
-In June 2010 Arriva took 100% ownership of the business and renamed it Arriva RP.
-In December 2010 Arriva RP won a 10-year extension.
+During December 2006, Arriva formed Arriva PCC, a joint venture with PCC Rail in December 2006.
+In December 2007, Arriva commenced operating services on all non-electrified lines in the Kuyavian-Pomeranian Voivodeship.
+In June 2010, Arriva took 100% ownership of the business and renamed it Arriva RP.
+During December 2010, Arriva RP was awarded a ten-year extension to its Kuyavian-Pomeranian Voivodeship activities.

-In December 2013, Arriva will start operating trains on four electrified lines in the Kujawsko-Pomorskie Voivodship for two years with 12 existing trains.
+In December 2013, Arriva started operating trains on four electrified lines in the Kujawsko-Pomorskie Voivodship using 12 existing trains to serve roughly 50 railway stations for an initial period of two years.
+In September 2017, it was announced that Arriva RP had secured several open access paths in Poland.
+During October 2022, Arriva RP signed a new contract, valued at €157.5 million per year, covering the extension of its operations in the Kuyavian-Pomeranian Voivodeship region for a further eight years, up until 2030.

+Arriva RP also operates in the Pomeranian Voivodeship during the summer months.
+During which, The company runs a seasonal line from Bydgoszcz to Hel, as well as a route from Władysławowo to Hel.

 Portugal

 Bus and coach

 In November 2000, Arriva purchased João Carlos Soares e Filhos, Viação Costa & Lino Lda, Ami-Transportes and Abílio da Costa Moreira & C Lda who were running inter-urban local bus services in the north west of Portugal.

-In June 2002, Arriva bought a 51% shareholding Transportes Sul do Tejo, a scheduled bus and coach operator in the growing commuter region south of Lisbon.
+During June 2002, Arriva bought a 51% shareholding Transportes Sul do Tejo, a scheduled bus and coach operator in the growing commuter region south of Lisbon.
 In September 2003, Arriva exercised an option to buy the remainder of the company.
 In May 2006, Arriva acquired a 21.5% share of leading transport company Barraqueiro, with bus and rail operations in and around Lisbon, increasing the shareholding in January 2008 to 31.5%.

 In December 2021, Arriva Portugal announced the closure of its operation by the end of the year.